-Peel the bananas, then cut them in quarters, making one cut straight down the center and the second cut along the length of the banana.
+1. Peel the bananas and cut into quarters, making one cut straight down the center and the second cut along the length of the banana.
 Set aside.

-In a 10-inch skillet, combine buter, brown sugar and salt.
-Cook over medium heat, stirring regularly with a spatula, until the butter melts and the sugar caramelizes.
-When mixture is bubbling rapidly, cook for an additional 2 minutes.
+2. In a 10" skillet, combine butter, brown sugar and salt.
+Cook over medium heat, stirring regularly with a spatula until the butter melts and the sugar caramelizes.
+Once the mixture is bubbling rapidly, cook for an additional 2 minutes.

-After the brown sugar mixture has cooked, add in sliced bananas.
+3. Add in the sliced bananas.
 Cook for 2-3 minutes, until bananas are tender.